Programming your Radio

 If you see an error about NPF name, try disabling all adapters other than the one being used to program the radio.
 If only one adapter is found, the tool should attempt to use that one.
 See the steps in Disabling Network Adapters for more info.

-Teams may also see this error with foreign language Operating Systems.
+Teams may also see this error with Operating Systems configured for languages other than US English.
 If you experience issues loading firmware or programming on a foreign language OS, try using an English OS, such as on the KOP provided PC or setting the Locale setting to “en_us” as described on this page.

 Select which radio you are configuring using the drop-down list.